Edinburgh is an amazing city and an excellent choice for a weekend hen party. But what to do and where to go if you want to party like a celebrity?

 Known for its cruelty-free ethos, pared-back stores decorated with vintage finds, it is loved by celebrities.
 You can have a custom printed label for your perfume which is mixed on the premises to ensure total freshness.
 A lovely way to remember an amazing weekend.

 A recent attraction to Edinburgh is the Chocolatarium which opened in September 2019.
-They offer tours lasting 90 minutes and not only to you get to sample lots of chocolate, you can also make your own.
+They offer tours lasting 90 minutes and not only do you get to sample lots of chocolate, but you can also make your own.

 Make your way back to Drylaw House and relax in the hot tub with a glass of something bubbly before you head out for the evening.
+You could even order some bespoke mini vintage champagne bottles each with their own label for something very special.
 Download our classic hen party songs playlist below, which, of course, includes all our favourites including Ellie’s track from Bridget Jones Baby.

 Scotland is the home of whisky, but it also has a numerous amount of gin distilleries, including Edinburgh Gin.
 Why not start your evening out at the Heads and Tails Bar, the home of Edinburgh Gin, they have an extensive Gin menu and as you would expect as well as Cocktails from £8.50.